 Facilitating groups for the Civil Legal Justice courses

-To help your learning group get the most out of these courses, we created the Civil Legal Justice Group Activities guide.
+To help your learning group get the most out of these courses, we created the Civil Legal Justice Group Activities guide [PDF, 11 pages].
 It provides discussion questions, group activities, course notes and facilitator tips specific to each of the four courses.